Colevy-Collins/HW8-Project/ver2/readme.txt

 In StoreDatahandler.py you will find a class that handles the collection of input, creates a query and sends it to DBHandler.

 In UserHandler.py you will find a class that takes user input and progress the program according to the input.

+In Reporthandler.py you will find a class that shows the user information based on the report selected.